A-Z of buy-to-let insurance

 Wear and tear

-The gradual decline in the condition of something as a result of its day-to-day use.
+Wear and tear is the gradual decline in the condition of something as a result of its day-to-day use.
 This is not generally covered by insurance policies.